jchauncey/TheDeeps/docs/ui-todo.md

   - Use @ as the base symbol
   - Apply different colors based on character class
   - Stand out clearly against the dungeon background

+- The menu system now includes:
+  - Main menu accessible via Escape key
+  - Save game functionality that stores character state
+  - Load game option to retrieve saved characters
+  - New game option to start a fresh character
+  - Return to game option to continue playing
+  - Quit option to return to the start screen

 This TODO list should be updated as items are completed or new requirements are identified.